 If you’re worrying about how you’ll manage yourself around food over the holidays, you’re not alone!
 This time of year is very stressful for many people even for those who don’t have the added complication of a dysfunctional relationship with food!
 It’s a busy time, with a lot going on socially.
 It’s expensive.
 There are expectations.
 And then there are all the family dynamics.
 For many, it’s a tricky navigation.

-The intention of this blog is to give you 5 pointers to help you radically reduce your anxiety around food and eating over the holidays.
+Here are 5 pointers to help you radically reduce your anxiety around food and eating over the holidays.

 1. Expect to Overeat